postmanlabs/labs-docs/v6/postman/scripts/postman_sandbox_api_reference.md

 * `pm.iterationData.toJSON():function → *`: Converts the iterationData object to JSON format.

-* `pm.iterationData.unset(key: string):function → void`: Unassign the value given to a specified variable.
+* `pm.iterationData.unset(key: string):function → void`: Un-assign the value given to a specified variable.

 * `pm.iterationData.variables():function → Object`: Return all the variables from the iterationData object.